πͺ Testing with AI

 # How AI Improves Automated Testing

-CodeceptJS uses OpenAI API to send the prompt and share the HTML context of a page.
-So, it can ask: how to write a test for this page.
-GPT model knows how to write CodeceptJS code, how to build good-looking semantic locators and how to analyze HTML to match them.
+So, instead of asking "write me a test" it can ask "write a test for this page".
+GPT knows how to write CodeceptJS code, how to build good-looking semantic locators and how to analyze HTML to match them.
 Even more, GPT suggestions can be tested in real-time in a browser, making a feedback loop.

 CodeceptJS AI can do the following: